Trevor-akshay/E-Commerce-app/README.md

 •	Utilised stripe api for payments.

+•	Imported mongoose library for making schemas and connecting with MongoDB.

 •	Users can add products to their cart, views their orders, wishlist their favourite product for later convenience.

 •	Admins can update and delete any product and manage the user data being stored for altering orders status if cancellation is requested.